 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!

 Step 1: Boil up your pasta according to al dente package directions (for example if it says boil for 10-12 minutes, boil pasta on the lower end of the range for 10 minutes).
 Reserve 1/4 cup of pasta water.

-Step 2: While pasta is boiling cook up your shrimp (about 1-2 minutes each side).
+Step 2: While pasta is boiling, season shrimp and cook in a little olive oil (about 1-2 minutes each side).

 Step 3: Then, whip up your cilantro pesto!
 It’s super easy and takes less than 5 minutes!
 NO CHOPPING required!

 Step 4: Drain pasta and return to hot pan.
 Over lowest heat, add in pesto and shrimp.
 Add a splash (a tablespoon or so) of coconut milk or pasta water if it seems too thick.

 Step 5: Toss everything together.
 Taste, and season with salt, if necessary.
 Top with peanuts, red pepper flakes, Parmesan cheese and a squeeze of lime juice, if you like!

 - If you don’t have a nut allergy, the peanuts on top are A MUST!
 Totally gives that “Thai flair” to the dish, so don’t leave them if you don’t have to!
 Also a good squeeze of lime over the pasta is delish too–don’t skip it!